-Canon 4000D versus Nikon D5
+Canon 4000D vs Nikon D5

-The Canon EOS 4000D and the Nikon D5 are two digital cameras that were announced, respectively, in February 2018 and January 2016.
+The Canon EOS 4000D and the Nikon D5 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (4000D) and a full frame (D5) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.

 Body comparison: Canon 4000D vs Nikon D5

 An illustration of the physical size and weight of the Canon 4000D and the Nikon D5 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.